 Tobias Hausotter is a Senior Project Manager at adelphi specializing in climate policy.
 After supporting the development of the Paris Agreement as a negotiator, he is now focusing on its ambitious implementation in a range of complex projects.
-With over nine years of work experience, he has covered a diverse set of topics related to climate change mitigation and adaptation and is particularly interested in innovative approaches to climate finance.
+With over ten years of work experience, he has covered a diverse set of topics related to climate change mitigation and adaptation and is particularly interested in innovative approaches to climate finance.
 The overarching goal of his projects for domestic and international clients is to support partner countries in their efforts to achieve climate-friendly development.
-Central in to this is building partnerships between different actors across sectoral boundaries.
+Central to this is building partnerships between different actors across sectoral boundaries.
 Moderations and trainings are another focus of his work.

 From 2008 to 2013, Tobias helped establish the Secretariat of the International Carbon Action Partnership (ICAP), a network of more than thirty governments and public authorities that shares knowledge on and experience with emissions trading.
 As Head of the Secretariat, he gained extensive expertise in providing strategic guidance and coordination of international policy networks.
 He is also well versed in designing capacity development measures for different stakeholder groups.